A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 The other fixed cost was the epilogue.
 On shorter-K shapes, the MMA loop is not long enough to hide synchronization, pipeline drain, and final stores.

-I specialized the epilogue for the common paths to cut this down:
+I specialized the epilogue for common paths:

 1constexpr int LOW_M_THRESHOLD = 96;